Uthman-lab/Swift-Code-Snippets/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This documentation is licensed under the [GNU Free Documentation License](LICENSE).